-Every year hundreds of volunteers organize group trips with International Volunteer HQ, contributing to a variety of development projects in over 40 different destintations around the world.
+Every year hundreds of volunteers organize group trips with International Volunteer HQ, contributing to a variety of development projects in 50+ different destintations around the world.
 Volunteer group travel is fast becoming a popular way to volunteer abroad, and whether you’re a group of students, colleagues, friends or family, IVHQ specializes in providing customized itineraries for groups looking to travel and volunteer abroad affordably.

 Want to learn how to volunteer abroad as a group?
 Let’s look at why group volunteering is such an awesome way to travel, and share, step by step, how to get your group volunteering abroad!

 Why volunteer as a group?

 When you travel and volunteer as a large or small group with IVHQ, you’ll gain the support of your peers, your group leader and a dedicated IVHQ Groups Manager.
 You can be accommodated together and placed alongside each other within your volunteer placement - whether it be on a Medical, Construction, Childcare or Teaching project.